Hewlett-Packard: Hardware

 In November 2007, HP released a BIOS update covering a wide range of laptops with the intent to speed up the computer fan and have it run constantly while the computer was on or off to prevent the overheating of defective Nvidia graphics processing units (GPUs) that had been shipped to many of the original equipment manufacturers, including HP, Dell, and Apple.
 The defect concerned the new material used by Nvidia from 2007 onwards in joining the graphics chip onto the motherboard, which did not perform well under thermal cycling and was prone to develop stress cracks – effectively severing the connection between the GPU and the motherboard that led to a blank screen.

 In July 2008, HP issued an extension to the initial one-year warranty to replace the motherboards of selected models.
 However, this option was not extended to all models with the defective Nvidia chipsets, despite research showing that these computers were also affected by the fault.
 The replacement of the motherboard was a temporary fix, since the fault was inherent in all units of the affected models from the point of manufacture, including the replacement motherboards offered by HP.

 Since then, several websites have been documenting the issue.
 There have been several small-claims lawsuits filed in several states, as well as suits filed in other countries.
 HP also faced a class-action lawsuit in 2009 over its i7 processor computers: the complainants stated that their systems consistently froze within 30 minutes of powering on.
 Even after being replaced with newer i7 systems, the problem continued.

 Lawsuit against Oracle

 HP filed a lawsuit in California Superior Court in Santa Clara, claiming that Oracle had breached an agreement to support the Itanium microprocessor used in HP's high-end enterprise servers.
-On June 15, 2011, HP sent a "formal legal demand" letter to Oracle in an attempt to force them to reverse its decision to discontinue software development on Intel Itanium microprocessors and build its own servers.
+On June 15, 2011, HP sent a "formal legal demand" letter to Oracle in an attempt to force it to reverse its decision to discontinue software development on Intel Itanium microprocessors and build its own servers.
 HP won the lawsuit in 2012, which required Oracle to continue producing software compatible with the Itanium processor.
 HP was awarded $3 billion in damages against Oracle on June 30, 2016, arguing that Oracle canceling support damaged HP's Itanium server brand.
 Oracle said it would appeal both the decision and damages.